alaison-benny/sentiments-api-project/README.md

 # Sentiments API Project
-“Production-ready Sentiment Analysis API with FastAPI, Docker, AWS, Prometheus & Grafana — showcasing end-to-end MLOps deployment and monitoring.”
+Production-ready Sentiment Analysis API with FastAPI, Docker, AWS, Prometheus & Grafana — showcasing end-to-end MLOps deployment and monitoring.

 ## 📌 What is this project?